 With the basics of Infrastructure as Code in DevOps understood; now, let's look at some of the best practices one should follow while implementing IAC.

 As IAC makes deploying server infrastructure a very easy task for a DevOps engineer with the power of bringing up hundreds of instances at once, this can also cause damage if not done with caution.

-Several cloud services like AWS, Microsoft Azure charge on the basis of instances /services being run on an hourly basis, computation they use.
-So Infrastructure should be set up by only a professional DevOps engineer who has a deep understanding of how Infrastructure works and is required according to need.
+Several cloud services like AWS, Microsoft Azure, etc charge on the basis of instances/services being run on an hourly basis.
+So Infrastructure should be set up by only a professional DevOps engineer who has a deep understanding of how Infrastructure works and is required according to the needs.

 The stricter, the better